 Some of the structures associated with the gluteus medius have a poor blood supply, which is why they can struggle to heal on their own.
 It is the oxygen and nutrients in our blood supply that help to heal these structures.

-Prolozone Therapy involves the injection of oxygen and nutrients into these structures to provide a direct supply of what is needed to heal them and provide pain relief.
+Prolotherapy involves the injection of a regenerative solution into these structures to provide a direct supply of what is needed to heal them and provide pain relief.

 1. RICE Therapy: RICE therapy is mostly used for instantly relieving gluteus medius pain.
 It involves: